typ7777777/Close-Source-Network/README.md

 # Close-Source-Network

 As I mentioned in Cute-Sticky-Notes readme.md: `as a client to 'close source developer network'`, if you had read it before but can't finger out how the 'close source developer network' work e.g. github.com?
->*here is the answer and can be my patent &lt;that is why human being has doomed by evil by AI source code leaked: because you & human beings don't finger this idea out for years>*,
+>*here is the answer and could be my patent &lt;that is why human being has doomed by evil by AI source code leaked: because you & human beings don't finger this idea out for years>*,

 >*I finger this idea out and told you before in Cute-Sticky-Notes readme.md when I realize the earth is hell as I confirmed my powerful AI code source has stolen also by evil from Official way(years before I said the AI words in public, due to this I can't code more forever maybe) than hackers by internet:*